-Day 1 - General Session
+Course Agenda/Descriptions Day 1 - General Session

 Time Course Target Audience Course Description 9:00 Opening and Ice All Breaker (0.5 hr.)
-9:30 Regional Panel All A panel discussion involving National Indian Discussion Gaming Commission staff members from the (1.0 hrs.)
+9:30 Regional Panel All A panel discussion involving National Indian Discussion Gaming Commission staff members from the (1.0 hr.)
 Office of General Counsel, the Region Office Compliance, and Audit.
 The discussion will focus on what is trending in Indian Gaming and Regional Issues.
-Attendees can pose regulatory questions specific to their 10:30 TBD All operations or trends in Indian Gaming.
-10:30 All 12:00 (1.5 hrs.)
-Lunch on y vour own 1:00 IRS Indian Tribal 1 1:00 Government (Title Tribal Gaming Regulators and Gaming This course will cover several Title 31/Bank Secrecy Act (BSA) topics: 31/BSA, SAR and Commissioners, Casino What to expect during a tribal casino BSA CTR's) Operations Personnel exam (1.0 hrs.) responsible for Title 31, Internal/External independent testing (=:0:) SAR and CTR for their requirements operations.
-Recent BSA exam findings Hot Topics 2:00 FinCEN, the BSA & Tribal Gaming This course will cover several FinCEN topics: Casino AML Regulators and Gaming Anti-Money Laundering Programs Program Commissioners, Casino FinCEN Investigations Enforcement Operations Personnel Enforcement Actions (1.0 hr.)
+Attendees can pose regulatory questions specific to their operations or trends in Indian Gaming.
+11:00 United States Secret All William A. Wind, Senior Special Agent will speak Service, Counterfeit over Counterfeit Currency and Financial Crimes Currency and Financial Crimes (1.0 hr.)
+12:00 Lunch on y 1:00 U.S. Office of the All The United States Office of the Attorney will Attorney - Crime have a representative speaking over - Crime in Indian Country in Indian Country (1.0 hrs.)
+2:00 FinCEN, the BSA & Tribal Gaming This course will cover several FinCEN topics: Casino AML Regulators and Gaming Anti-Money Laundering Programs Program Commissioners, Casino FinCEN Investigations Enforcement Operations Personnel Enforcement Actions (1.0 hr.)
 Hot Topics 3:00 FBI Current Tribal Gaming This course will share the impact of SARs and developments and Regulators and Gaming how they assist the FBI in Issues Related to Commissioners, Casino investigations.
 Attendees will gain insights Suspicious Activity Operations Personnel into current schemes used by casino patrons Reports (SARs) responsible for filing or and how law enforcement can better partner (1.0 hr.) completing SAR's. with Casinos.
-4:00 Wrap Up, Discuss sion, and Questions
+4:00 Wrap Up, Discussion n, and Questions

 Time Course Target Audience Description 9:00 Top Regional Internal Auditors, TGRA staff The Top 10 most common non- Findings including Compliance Officers, compliance findings specific to the (1.0 hr.)
 Licensing Agents, Operations staff Region as identified through annual including department supervisors AUP reports, internal audit reports and and managers responsible for NIGC monitoring will be presented, developing SICS and policy and along with specific instructions and procedures. exercises that focus on the intent of the control as well as identification, development, and implementation of remedies for the findings.
-Attendees will obtain increased understanding and additional skills to identify and remedy like findings at their gaming 10:00 Promotions Internal Auditors TCDA staff operations.
-10:00 and Player Internal Auditors, TGRA staff including Compliance Officers, IT This course will provide specific instructions and exercises focusing on Tracking the Auditors, Operations staff the intent of the Promotions and Real Risk to including department supervisors Player Tracking controls.
-Attendees your bottom and managers responsible for will obtain increased understanding Line developing and approving SICS and and additional skills to identify and (2.0 hrs.) policy and procedures. remedy deficiencies with promotional . , . rules and identify ways to control parameters in their player tracking systems.
-12:00 Lunch on your o vn .
-1:00 Bingo Shipping Internal Auditors, TGRA staff This course will provide specific and Receiving: including Compliance Officers, instructions and exercises focusing on Who's Operations staff including developing TICS and SICS.
-Attendees Communicating department supervisors and will obtain increased understanding (1.0 hr.) managers responsible for and additional skills to identify and developing SICS and policy and remedy communication and procedures. documentation issues in the shipping and receiving process, which can be applied to other areas.
+Attendees will obtain increased understanding and additional skills to identify and remedy like findings at their gaming operations.
+10:00 Promotions Internal Auditors, TGRA staff This course will provide specific and Player including Compliance Officers, IT instructions and exercises focusing on Tracking the Auditors, Operations staff the intent of the Promotions and Real Risk to including department supervisors Player Tracking controls.
+Attendees your bottom and managers responsible for will obtain increased understanding Line developing and approving SICS and and additional skills to identify and (2.0 hrs.) policy and procedures. remedy deficiencies with promotional rules and identify ways to control parameters in their player tracking 12:00 Lunch on your o systems.
+1:00 Bingo Shipping Internal Auditors, TGRA staff This course will provide specific 1.00 and Receiving: including Compliance Officers, instructions and exercises focusing on Who's Operations staff including developing TICS and SICS.
+Attendees Communicating department supervisors and will obtain increased understanding (1.0 hr.) managers responsible for and additional skills to identify and (2.0 111.) developing SICS and policy and remedy communication and procedures. documentation issues in the shipping and receiving process, which can be applied to other areas.